cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ```

-This will crate a list of the paths of all the L1 ntuples that will be used for the rate estimation
+This creates a list of the paths of all the L1 ntuples that will be used for the rate estimation

 ## Make prescale table.

-The prescale table for our modified menu can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/master/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv)
+The PS table for our modified menu can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/master/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv)

 let's get it locally